IndoPref: A Multi-Domain Pairwise Preference Dataset for Indonesian: Introduction

 \section{Introduction}

 Despite being spoken by over 200 million people and ranking among the world’s ten most widely spoken languages, Indonesian remains significantly underrepresented in NLP research~\cite{koto2020liputan6,aji2022one,winata2023nusax}.
-While benchmarks such as IndoLEM~\cite{koto2020indolem}, IndoNLU~\cite{wilie2020indonlu}, and IndoNLG~\cite{cahyawijaya2021indonlg} have advanced Indonesian NLP in classification and generation tasks, they do not address the critical area of preference modeling.
+Predictive analyses of multilingual models show that under-represented languages often suffer systematically lower performance, which motivates efforts for such languages~\cite{anugraha2025proxylm}.
+While benchmarks on Indonesian, such as IndoLEM~\cite{koto2020indolem}, IndoNLU~\cite{wilie2020indonlu}, and IndoNLG~\cite{cahyawijaya2021indonlg} have advanced Indonesian NLP in classification and generation tasks, they do not address the critical area of preference modeling.
 This gap stems largely from the lack of annotated preference datasets, limited language resources, and the absence of standardized evaluation benchmarks~\cite{cahyawijaya2023nusacrowd,lovenia2024seacrowd}, all of which hinder the development of models capable of capturing the linguistic and cultural nuances of Indonesian~\cite{adilazuarda2024towards}.

-Preference datasets are essential for aligning model outputs with human expectations, ensuring that responses are more natural, safe, and useful.
+Preference datasets are essential for aligning model outputs with human expectations.
 Yet, no existing dataset offers native, human-authored preference annotations for Indonesian, leaving language models poorly equipped to reflect Indonesian-specific preferences.
 Prior datasets such as IndicXNLI~\cite{aggarwal2022indicxnli}, M-RewardBench~\cite{gureja2024m}, and Okapi~\cite{lai2023okapi} rely on translated content, which often introduces cultural mismatches and translation artifacts known to degrade model performance~\cite{bizzoni2020human,vanmassenhove2021machine}.
 For instance, although M-RewardBench includes human-curated annotations, its prompts originate from translated English content, which may lack the naturalness and contextual relevance found in native Indonesian expressions.